 5. Policy: What should we do about it?

-How to Write Your Thesis
+How to Write a Thesis Statement

-- Does divorce cause serious problems for the children? (fact)
+- Does divorce cause serious problems for the children?
+(Fact)

-- What is "domestic violence?" (definition)
+- What is "domestic violence?"
+(Definition)

-- What are the causes of divorce? (cause)
+- What are the causes of divorce?
+(Cause)

-- How important is it for couples to avoid divorce? (value)
+- How important is it for couples to avoid divorce?
+(Value)

-- What can you do to make your marriage divorce-proof? (proposal)
+- What can you do to make your marriage divorce-proof?
+(Proposal)

-Example: The most important way to make your marriage divorce-proof is to make sure you have carefully prepared for that commitment.
+Answer: The most important way to make your marriage divorce-proof is to make sure you have carefully prepared for that commitment.

 Example: While some people think there is no way to divorce-proof your marriage, studies have shown that there are fewer divorces when people carefully prepare for that commitment.